 Flexible Travel Credit Cards

-Banks like American Express, Chase, and Capital One offer their own travel rewards cards that don’t exclusively partner with a certain airline or hotel brand.
+Banks like American Express MR, Chase UR review, and Capital One credit cards offer their own travel rewards cards that don’t exclusively partner with a certain airline or hotel brand.
 These cards offer bonus points on any travel purchase regardless of who the travel provider is.

 Where these flexible cards differ is their additional benefits and point redemption options.
 Some cards let you redeem your points for travel statement credits of recent purchases or booking future travel through the credit card rewards portal.
 Other cards like the Chase Sapphire Preferred lets you transfer points on a 1:1 basis to airline and hotel partners including Southwest Airlines, United, Marriott Bonvoy, and IHG.